Foundation Models for Logistics: Toward Certifiable, Conversational Planning Interfaces: Introduction

-\textbf{A key component: uncertainty‑aware intent–verification loop.} Among the many moving parts of a VLL agent, we concentrate in this paper on a critical yet often under-served component: \emph{measuring and communicating the interpreter’s confidence in its own goal extraction}.
-Standard LLM pipelines silently commit to their first parse of a request; if that parse is wrong, downstream optimizers will dutifully compute an optimal solution to the \emph{wrong problem}.
-Our VLL agent augments the LLM with a probabilistic \emph{field‑level confidence estimator}.
-Whenever confidence in any essential slot—e.g., destination airbase or delivery deadline—falls below an adaptive threshold, the agent pauses, asks a pointed follow‑up question, and only proceeds once uncertainty is resolved.
-The interaction is, therefore, \emph{proactive rather than reactive}: potential misalignments are surfaced before plans are generated, saving computation and, more importantly, preventing costly execution errors.
+\textbf{A Key Component: Uncertainty‑Aware Intent–Verification.} Among the many moving parts of a VLL agent, we concentrate on a critical yet often underserved component: \emph{measuring and reducing the uncertainty in goal classification}.
+Standard LLM/VLM pipelines silently commit to their first parse of a request; if that parse is wrong, downstream optimizers will dutifully compute an optimal solution to the \emph{wrong problem}.
+The VLL agent augments its VLM backbone with a probabilistic \emph{field‑level uncertainty estimator}.
+Whenever the estimated uncertainty value in any essential slot—e.g., destination airbase or delivery deadline—falls below an adaptive threshold, the agent pauses, asks a pointed follow‑up question, and only proceeds once uncertainty is resolved.

-Technically, we estimate confidence via a lightweight mixture of token‑entropy heuristics and a learned calibration head fine‑tuned on a growing corpus of clarified examples.
-High‑confidence traces feed a contrastive self‑training loop that steadily sharpens both the interpreter and the confidence predictor, allowing our VLL agent (using the GPT-4o-mini backbone) to outperform a 20x larger GPT‑4.1 model on intent‑match accuracy while halving inference latency.
+Technically, the verification loop maps user goals to a learned latent space, where different goal types form distinct clusters.
+Building on the latent space, we introduce a \emph{Probabilistic Guarantee}: a theoretical lower bound of correct goal classification measured via the distance from a new input’s latent vector to the nearest cluster centroid.
+Samples with high guarantee indicate low uncertainty.
+These low-uncertainty traces feed a contrastive self-training loop that steadily sharpens the VLL agent's goal classification ability, allowing it (using the GPT-4o-mini backbone) to \emph{outperform a 20x larger} GPT-4.1 model on goal-match accuracy while halving inference latency.

-\textbf{Contributions and paper roadmap.} We make three contributions: (i) we articulate the first comprehensive vision for VLL agents that jointly optimize accessibility, real‑time adaptability, and verifiable alignment; (ii) we instantiate this vision of a VLL agent as a practical, uncertainty‑aware interpreter that drops into existing logistics pipelines; and (iii) we demonstrate, on a cargo‑routing benchmark, that uncertainty‑filtered fine‑tuning yields sizeable gains in both accuracy and responsiveness.
-The remainder of the paper elaborates on the neurosymbolic architecture and the uncertainty‑aware intent loop (\S\ref{sec:method}), and evaluates the system in simulated and real‑world logistics scenarios (\S\ref{sec:experiment}) before outlining future extensions to full multimodal grounding and symbolic proof engines.
+\paragraph{Contributions.} We (i) introduce the VLL agents as a neurosymbolic framework for conversational logistics planning, (ii) propose an uncertainty-aware intent–verification loop that maps multimodal inputs into a learned latent space and provides a probabilistic guarantee on correct goal interpretation, enabling proactive clarification before planning, and (iii) empirically show how this guarantee can guide rapid refinement through fine-tuning and prompt optimization.
+Experiments show that lightweight models trained on a limited number of high-guarantee samples achieve higher goal classification accuracy.